Mykhailo Shpir: Prosecution

 In 2017 added to the site Myrotvorets for incitement to ethnic hatred.

 He claimed that he received threats from right-wing radicals, and that a group of ukrainian nationalists attacked him in a Kyiv restaurant, doused him with coffee and smashed his glasses.
-On August 25, 2020, he provoked a fight in Lviv.
+On 25 August 2020, he provoked a fight in Lviv.

-In September 6, 2020 he fled Ukraine to seek political asylum.
+In 6 September 2020 he fled Ukraine to seek political asylum.
 The Security Service of Ukraine put him on the wanted list on charges of violating several articles of the Criminal Code of Ukraine.
-On March 18, 2021, security officers searched his places of residence in Ukraine.
+On 18 March 2021, security officers searched his places of residence in Ukraine.
 At the end of May 2021, he was repeatedly summoned for interrogation to the Office of the Attorney General (Ukraine)|Office of the Attorney General.

-On March 18, 2021, security officers searched his apartment in Kiev, his parents' house in Ivano-Frankivsk and the place of residence of his girlfriend.
+On 18 March 2021, security officers searched his apartment in Kyiv, his parents' house in Ivano-Frankivsk and the place of residence of his girlfriend.
 They seized equipment, money and everything that looked like communist symbols.
+In 7 June 2023 sentenced in absentia by the regional court of Ivano-Frankivsk to 10 years in prison with confiscation of property.